HannesRammer/Dartabase/README.md

 *******************************************************************************************
 ENDING
 ======
-Currently you need to manually stop the scripts from the editor or console after migration is done.
+Currently you need to manually stop the scripts from the editor or console after they are done.

 And when is it done?